History of Bedrock Radio

-To mark the 50th anniversary of Hospital Radio in Havering, we launched our web-stream allowing Staff, out-patients & relatives of patients in Hospital in the local area to listen online or via their smartphones.
+To mark the 50th anniversary of Hospital Radio in Havering, we launched our live web-stream allowing staff, out-patients & relatives of patients in Hospital in the local area to listen online or via their smartphones.
 Bedrock volunteers where joined by the Mayor of Havering on Sunday 16th February to mark the milestone and launch the new ‘listen live‘ service.

-Goodmayes Hospital Radio Merger.
+2016: Goodmayes Hospital Radio (The Jumbo Sound) Merger

-History of Goodmayes Hospital Radio
+Jumbo Sound: History of Goodmayes Hospital Radio

 The Goodmayes Hospital Radio Association (GHR) was founded in 1977 when it started broadcasting to the patients of Goodmayes Hospital.
 Ilford.
-When neighbouring King George Hospital opened in 1993 Goodmayes Hospital Radio extended it’s reach to serve the then new site.
+When neighbouring King George Hospital opened in 1993 Goodmayes Hospital Radio extended its reach to serve the then new site.

-In 2004 Goodmayes Hospital Radio changed it’s on-air name to The Jumbo Sound (which curiously later became name of the radio station in Holby City!)
+In 2004 Goodmayes Hospital Radio changed its on-air name to The Jumbo Sound (which curiously later became name of the radio station in Holby City!)
 On June 25, 2006 The Jumbo Sound began broadcasting on the internet as a new means of reaching the somewhat disbanded audience.
-Additionally the station launched it’s new blue and red logo ahead of the big 30th anniversary celebrations.
-The anniversary was celebrated with special programmes, guests appearances by old volunteers.
+Additionally, the station launched its new blue and red logo ahead of the big 30th anniversary celebrations.
+The anniversary was celebrated with special programmes, guest’s appearances by old volunteers.

 Towards the end of 2007 The Jumbo Sound moved studios from the original upstairs location on ‘The Bridge’ to a downstairs location offering more space and better disabled access.
 In 2008 NELFT, awarded Goodmayes Hospital Radio a generous grant to update their broadcasting equipment in the new room.
-Sadly upon moving studios the link to King George Hospital was lost, but the station remained broadcasting to Goodmayes Hospital and online.
+Sadly, upon moving studios the link to King George Hospital was lost, but the station remained broadcasting to Goodmayes Hospital and online.

-Listen to a selection of the Jumbo Sound 2007 – 2016 station jingles;
+Jumbo Sound Station IDs 2007 – 2016

-2015: 40 Years of Goodmayes Hospital Radio
+Jumbo Sound: 40 Years of Goodmayes Hospital Radio & Merger.

-Throughout 2015, Goodmayes Hospital Radio Association celebrated it’s 40th anniversary, with the Mayor of Redbridge visiting the studios along with new and old volunteers.
+Throughout 2015, Goodmayes Hospital Radio Association celebrated its 40th anniversary, with the Mayor of Redbridge visiting the studios along with new and old volunteers.
 In November 2015 the studio suffered major equipment damage following a radiator bursting and its subsequent humidity forcing the station off-air.

 While insurers evaluated the cost of the damaged equipment, the remaining volunteers discussed the future of the station.
-Following volunteer numbers and income dwindling, The remaining members voted to close merging with Bedrock to continue the station’s legacy.
+Following volunteer numbers and income dwindling, the remaining members voted to close merging with Bedrock to continue the station’s legacy.

 As of April 2016 the remaining volunteers of The Jumbo Sound came over to Bedrock with service being restored to Goodmayes Hospital in the form providing a relay of the programmes from Queen’s Hospital while the Goodmayes Studio undergo refurbishment.
 In June 2016, the refurbishment was complete with the first Live shows broadcast from the Goodmayes Studio in eight months.

-2016: Bedrock Radio Expands
+2016: Bedrock Radio Expands / The Bedrock Radio Network.

 As a result of the merger with Goodmayes Hospital Radio (The Jumbo Sound) in 2016, equipment and resources needed to be relocated and changes made to accommodate the extra station.
 Resulting in both studios; Queen’s Hospital & Goodmayes hospital studios undergoing refurbishment.